awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 ### Storage for SAP Systems<a name="launch-wizard-sap-storage"></a>

 Storage capacity and performance are key aspects of any SAP system installation\.
-Launch Wizard provides storage type options for the SAP Netweaver Application tier and the SAP HANA database tiers\.
+Launch Wizard provides storage type options for the SAP NetWeaver Application tier and the SAP HANA database tiers\.

 Amazon Elastic Block Store \(Amazon EBS\) volumes are included in the architecture to provide durable, high\-performance storage\.
 Amazon EBS volumes are network\-attached disk storage, which you can create and attach to EC2 instances\.
 When attached, you can create a file system on top of these volumes, run a database, or use them in any way that you would use a block device\.
 Amazon EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failure of a single component\.